 Status

-Native to South America, nutria were brought to the U.S. and other countries for the fur market.
+Native to South America, nutria were brought to the United States and other countries for the fur market.
 They have been raised in captivity and have been released or escaped into the wild.
 Where they have no predators, nutria can overgraze wetlands, exposing their fragile organic soils.
-In the U.S., they are most numerous, and problematic, in the marshes of Louisiana, Maryland, and Oregon.
+In the United States, they are most numerous, and problematic, in the marshes of Louisiana, Maryland, and Oregon.

 Life Cycle

-Nutria burrow into the banks of streams.
-There can be up to 3 litters a year.
+Nutria can have up to 3 litters a year.
 Gestation lasts 130 days.
 A litter comprises 1–13 young.
-Upon birth, the young have fur, have open eyes, are able to start eating vegetation within a few hours (thus they are prococial; the same term is used for the young of chickens, which hatch already feathered and are able to run around as soon as their feathers dry).
+Upon birth, the young have fur, have open eyes, and are able to start eating vegetation within a few hours (thus they are precocial; the same term is used for the young of chickens, which hatch already feathered and are able to run around as soon as their feathers dry).
 The young nurse for 7–8 weeks, after which they leave home.
 They can breed as early as 3 or 4 months of age.
 They can potentially live for up to 6 years, but in the wild most only live for about 1 year, with 3 years the usual limit.

 Human Connections

-Nutria are only one example of the problems caused when people introduce an exotic organism into a region where it doesn't belong.
-They have destroyed thousands of acres of marshland, and they damage irrigation systems, gnaw on Louisianans' homes, erode river banks, and displace native animals.
-People must go to great efforts and expense to control them.
+Nutria are native to South America and were originally brought to the United States in 1889 for their fur.
+Many escaped or were released into the wild.
+Nutria are one of many examples of the problems caused when people introduce an exotic organism into a region where it doesn't belong.
+In states where large populations have become established, they destroy thousands of acres of marshland, damage irrigation systems and cropland, increase erosion problems, and displace native animals.
+Once nutria are established, it takes great effort and expense to control them.

 Ecosystem Connections

-While they are not much of a problem in Missouri, nutria wreak havoc on marsh ecosystems in Louisiana and other southern states, where their foraging on emergent aquatic plants and digging into the banks for roots denudes large patches of ground, thus damaging wetland habitats.
+While they are currently not well established in Missouri, nutria wreak havoc on marsh ecosystems in Louisiana and other southern states.
+There, they forage on emergent aquatic plants and dig into the banks for roots, denuding large patches of ground and damaging wetland habitats.
 They are such a problem that in many places eradication efforts are under way.
+Currently, cold winters prevent nutria from becoming well established in Missouri, but climate change could create suitable conditions for this species in the future, especially in the southeastern portion of the state.